tetratecx/tsb-single-vm/README.md

 Tenant:

 Login Successful!
-  Configured user: mgmt-cluster-m1-admin
+  Configured user: mgmt-cluster-admin
-  User "mgmt-cluster-m1-admin" enabled in profile: mgmt-cluster-m1
-Switched to context "mgmt-cluster-m1".
+  User "mgmt-cluster-admin" enabled in profile: mgmt-cluster Switched to context "mgmt-cluster".
-Switched to context "active-cluster-m2". namespace/istio-system created
+Switched to context "active-cluster". namespace/istio-system created secret/cacerts created
-secret/cacerts created
 Warning: resource namespaces/istio-system is missing the kubectl.kubernetes.io/last-applied-configuration annotation which is required by kubectl apply. kubectl apply should only be used on resources created declaratively by either kubectl create --save-config or kubectl apply.
 The missing annotation will be patched automatically.